One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 where: \begin{itemize} \item $\sigma(z) = (1 + e^{-z})^{-1}$ is the sigmoid function. \item $g_k \sim \mathcal{N}(0, \tau_r^2)$ is the random effect for row cluster $k$. \item $h_l \sim \mathcal{N}(0, \tau_c^2)$ is the random effect for column cluster $l$. \item $\epsilon_{ij} \sim \mathcal{N}(0, \epsilon_{\text{std}}^2)$ is an entry-specific noise term. \end{itemize} \paragraph{Implementation Details:} For a matrix with $N$ and $D$ columns, row assignments $C_R(i)$ are draw uniformly from $\{0, ..., K_R-1\}$ and column assignments $C_C(j)$ are drawn uniformly from $\{0, ..., K_C-1\}$, where $K_R$ and $K_C$ are the total number of row and column clusters, respectively.
 The number of row clusters $K_R$, the number of column clusters $K_C$, and the standard deviation of the random effects ($\tau_r$, $\tau_c$, $\epsilon_{\text{std}})$ are hyperparameters specified for the data generation process.

-\paragraph{Description:} This mechanism mimics multi-stage data collection where a subset of participants from an initial survey (with ``cheap" features) are selected for a more detailed follow-up survey (with ``expensive" features).
-The selection for the second phase is dependent on the data collected in the first, making this an MNAR pattern.
-A specific example includes market research where basic demographics are collected from all participants, but detailed purchasing behavior is only gathered from a subset, with missingness related to income level. \paragraph{Methodology:} Let $\mathcal{F} = \{0, 1, ..., D-1\}$ be the set of all column indices in the data matrix $X$.
+\paragraph{Description:} This pattern mimics multi-stage data collection, mirroring established methodologies such as "two-phase sampling" (or "double sampling") \citep{neyman1938contribution} and "Planned Missing Data Designs" \citep{graham2006planned}.
+These designs are frequently employed in large-scale surveys and epidemiological studies to manage costs and participant burden when certain variables are expensive or difficult to measure \citep{rhemtulla2016planned}.
+Another example includes market research where basic demographics are collected from all participants, but detailed purchasing behavior is only gathered from a subset, with missingness related to income level.
+In these designs, a full sample provides baseline information ("cheap" features), and a subset is strategically selected for follow-up ("expensive" features). \paragraph{Methodology:} Let $\mathcal{F} = \{0, 1, ..., D-1\}$ be the set of all column indices in the data matrix $X$.
 This set is randomly partitioned into a "cheap" subset $\mathcal{C} \subset \mathcal{F}$ and an "expensive" subset $\mathcal{E} \subset \mathcal{F}$, such that $\mathcal{C} \cup \mathcal{E} = \mathcal{F}$ and $\mathcal{C} \cap \mathcal{E} = \emptyset$.
 By design, features in the cheap set $\mathcal{C}$ are always observed.

 The decision to collect the expensive features for a given row $i$ is based on a logistic model applied to its cheap features.
 Let $X_{i, \mathcal{C}}$ denote the vector of values $\{X_{ij} \mid j \in \mathcal{C}\}$ for row $i$.
 A score is calculated for each row: